Four out of 11 players are Indians.

-The openers in the XI for T20I team of the year will are Abhishek Sharma and Pathum Nissanka.
+The openers in the XI for the T20I team of the year are Abhishek Sharma and Pathum Nissanka.
 Abhishek enjoyed a phenomenal year, smashing 859 runs in 21 innings at an impressive average of 42.95 and an explosive strike rate of 193.46, including one century and five fifties.
 The Sri Lankan opener, on the other hand, has showcased consistency on tricky surfaces and difficult opponents while also racking up 625 runs at an average of 36.76.
-He was also the second-highest run-scorer in Asia Cup 2025 after Abhishek.
+He was also the second-highest run-scorer in the Asia Cup 2025 after the Indian player.

-At No.3 is West Indies white-ball captain Shai Hope, with 556 runs in 19 games at 34.75, comprising four fifties and a ton.
+At No.3 is the white-ball captain of the West Indies, Shai Hope, with 556 runs in 19 games at 34.75, comprising four fifties and a ton.
 Hope will be followed by big hitters Dewald Brevis at No.4 and Tim David at No.5.

-Brevis beat out competition from the likes of Harry Brook and Tilak Varma to make the cut, with 313 runs and a fiery strike rate of 166.48 – one of the best in the position.
+Brevis beat out competition from the likes of Harry Brook and Tilak Varma for this spot, with 313 runs and a fiery strike rate of 166.48 – one of the best in the position.

 ALSO READ:

 One of the best in the business for his abilities with the ball and the bat, picking Hardik Pandya was a no-brainer in the T20I team of the year.
-While he missed few games due to injury including Asia Cup 2025 Final and the white-ball tour of Australia, it’s his matchwinning prowess that makes his presence a necessity.
-He averaged 33.55 with the bat while also contributing 12 scalps with the ball.
+While he missed a few games due to injury, including the Asia Cup 2025 final and the white-ball tour of Australia, it’s his match-winning prowess that makes his presence a necessity.
+He averaged 33.55 with the bat while also taking 12 scalps with the ball.

-Pakistan’s Mohammad Nawaz makes the cut as a spin all-rounder in the XI apart from his highly impressive numbers, where he finished as the top wicket-taker amongst full member nations with 36 wickets from 24 innings including a fifer and also added 362 runs
+Pakistan’s Mohammad Nawaz cuts a spin all-rounder in the XI for the T20I team of the year.
+He finished as the top wicket-taker amongst full member nations with 36 wickets from 24 innings, including a fifer, and also added 362 runs

 While Jason Holder was the top of the list of wicket takers in T20s, he was equally good in the West Indies jersey, ending 2025 with 31 wickets and 255 runs.

-Varun Chakravarthy’s evolution in white-ball cricket, especially the T20I format, has been massive and he was the best Indian bowler this year with 36 wickets at a stellar average of 13.19 while maintaining a tidy economy of 7.08.
+Varun Chakravarthy’s evolution in white-ball cricket, especially the T20I format, has been massive.
+He was also the best Indian bowler this year with 36 wickets at a stellar average of 13.19 while maintaining a tidy economy of 7.08.
 Thus, two Indian bowlers make it in the T20I team of the year.

 Kiwi pacer Jacob Duffy completes the T20I Team of the year for his exploits of 35 wickets in 20 innings, including three four-wicket hauls to finish as the top pacer of 2025.